 Active transportation segments to be constructed will come from the Active Transportation Strategic Plan (ATSP), but a criteria for selecting which segments to develop first has yet to be determined.
 After the adoption of these program guidelines, Metro would then determine criteria and apply them to the ATSP to select the initial projects.
 Those criteria and initial project selection would cover the first 5 years of the funding program, and then be revisited in 5 years to accommodate shifting program priorities over time.

 Initial feedback on the draft text from Metro PAC members focused on the structure of funding allocation, with a general consensus to divvy up the 2% ATP funds through a needs-based distribution program led by Metro rather than a competitive grant process.
 PAC Members cautioned that a competitive process could leave smaller cities with less staff capacity behind.
 Members and community advocates also stressed that overhead administrative costs associated with a competitive grant process would take too large of a chunk out of the limited funding available.

 Is there anything missing from the 2% ATP draft guidelines?
 Something that shouldn’t be included?
-Tell us what you think in the comments below or e-mail your PAC representative Bryn Lindblad, Associate Director of Climate Resolve, at email@example.com.
+Tell us what you think in the comments below or e-mail your PAC representative Bryn Lindblad, Deputy Director of Climate Resolve, at firstname.lastname@example.org.